mitodl/unified-ecommerce/README-keycloak.md

    1. `KEYCLOAK_SVC_HOSTNAME` is the hostname you want to use for the instance - the default is `kc.odl.local`.
    2. `KEYCLOAK_SVC_ADMIN` is the admin username.
 The default is `admin`.
    3. `KEYCLOAK_SVC_ADMIN_PASSWORD` is the admin password.
 The default is `admin`.
-4. Start the Keycloak service: `docker compose -f docker-compose-apisix.yml up -d keycloak`
+4. Start the Keycloak service: `docker compose -f docker-compose-apisix.yml --profile keycloak up -d keycloak`

 The Keycloak container should start and stay running.
-Once it does, you should be able to log in at `https://kc.odl.local:7443/` with username and password `admin`.
-(Substitute your changes in there if you've made any.)
+Once it does, you should be able to log in at `https://kc.odl.local:7443/` with username and password `admin` (or the values you supplied).

 Once you've got it up and running, you can follow the normal steps in the main README to configure APISIX to use the Keycloak container.
-(The Keycloak container should set your configured hostname as an alias, so you should be able to use e.g. `kc.odl.local` when defining routes, etc.)
+Use the configured hostname (default `kc.odl.local`) where you need to use a hostname.
+(The Compose file configures it as an alias for the APISIX service, so it should work.)